lwCVer/U3D_Toolkit/README.md

 >
 >

-### The complete U3D framework will be publicly available after the paper is accepted.
+### The complete U3D toolkit will be publicly available after the paper is accepted.

 ---